17 Nov 2021

 With all this in mind, let’s look at the most popular distances in turn – starting with the longest.

-Ironman is a brand, but other independent companies put on iron distance events, with the fastest times both being set at Challenge Roth in Germany of 8hr 18min 13 sec from Brit Chrissie Wellington in 2011 and 7hr 35min 39sec from Germany’s Jan Frodeno in 2016.
+Ironman is a brand, but other independent companies put on iron distance (or full distance) events.
+The fastest times over this distance were both set at Challenge Roth in Germany.
+8hr 18min 13 sec from Brit Chrissie Wellington in 2011, and 7hr 35min 39sec from Germany’s Jan Frodeno in 2016.

-Mere mortals normally go a little slower though and the bell curve of finishers tends to peak around the 12-14hr mark.
+Mere mortals normally go a little slower though.
+The bell curve of finishers tends to peak around the 12-14hr mark.
 Ironman events also have a strict cut-off, often 17hrs, that triathletes have to beat to hear the announcer bellow: “YOU ARE AN IRONMAN!”

 Despite its magnitude, Ironman isn’t actually the longest triathlon you’ll find.
-There are also double, triple and quad iron distance events, all the way up to a deca and even double deca – the latter being 20 iron distance races in 20 days or a continuous and mindboggling 48mile swim, 2,240mile cycle and 524mile run.
+‘Ultra’ triathlon distances include, double, triple and quad iron distance events, all the way up to a deca and even double deca – the latter being 20 iron distance races in 20 days or a continuous and mindboggling 48mile swim, 2,240mile cycle and 524mile run.

 The Ironman 70.3, also known as the half iron distance or middle distance, is an increasingly popular challenge among triathletes and has expanded to much that there are now more options to race the middle distance than there are to tackle the full Ironman.

-The first Ironman 70.3 World Championship took place in 2006 in Florida, but such is the growing demand, it now rotates annually to different locations in the world and is split over two days, with the women racing on the Saturday and men on Sunday and draws in around 6,000 qualified competitors.
+The first Ironman 70.3 World Championship took place in 2006 in Florida, but such is the growing demand, it now rotates annually to different locations in the world.
+The event is split over two days, with the women racing on the Saturday and men on Sunday and draws in around 6,000 qualified competitors.

 What sort of time should you aim for?
 As mentioned previously, a lot depends on how testing the course, but the best male professionals finish in around 3hrs 45mins and the women around 4hrs.
-Age-groupers will cross the line in the hours that follow and as with the full distance there can be a cut-off time, often around 9hrs.
+Age-groupers will cross the line in the hours that follow.
+As with the full distance, there is usually a cut-off time, often around 9hrs.

+This is perhaps the most well known triathlon distance.
 If you’ve ever watched triathlon at the Olympics Games, you’ll have seen the triathletes compete over the Olympic or standard distance of a 1.5km swim, 40km bike and 10km run.
-This distance has been instilled since the International Triathlon Union, now World Triathlon, started its first world championship in France in 1989.
+This distance has been instilled since the International Triathlon Union, now World Triathlon, started its first world championship, in France, in 1989.

-While on TV, you might see competitors in packs on the bike, standard distance racing is non-drafting for amateur athletes.
-Non-drafting means you’re not allowed to be in the slipstream of the cyclist you’re following for too long, and it’s designed to make it a fairer way of racing.
+While on TV, you might see competitors in packs on the bike, however standard distance racing is non-drafting for amateur athletes.
+Non-drafting means you’re not allowed to be in the slipstream of the cyclist you’re following for too long.
+It’s a rule designed to make a fairer and safer way of racing.

 The Olympic or standard distance is still the staple distance of the World Triathlon Championship Series (WTCS).
 This is the highest level of elite competition with the series typically running from the northern hemisphere spring to autumn and consisting of six-to-eight races culminating in a Grand Final.
 However, in recent years, more of the WTCS races have become sprint distance and World Triathlon is also starting to experiment with other formats.

-Another popular format, the sprint distance is half that of the Olympic distance.
-Only in an endurance sport like triathlon would it be called a ‘sprint’ because it’s held over a 750m swim, 20km bike and 5km run.
+Another popular triathlon distance, the sprint format covers half that of the Olympic distance.
+Only in an endurance sport like triathlon would this be called a ‘sprint’.
+The race is still held over a 750m swim, 20km bike and 5km run.
 Sprint racing shouldn’t be taken lightly.
 Raced hard, it can be as tiring as a standard distance event.